 |

 Note that at this point we support installation on Linux systems only.
+We also got it running on one macOS system with OpenMPI, but do not regularly test on this platform.

 Building PIPS-IPM++ requires CMake, a C/C++ compiler, MPI (e.g., MPICH or OpenMPI) and Blas/Lapack.
 To read compressed GDX files, also ZLib is required.
 When using MA57, it is preferred to also have METIS available.
 In addition, git should be used to retrieve the source code of PIPS-IPM++ and its submodules GDX and GoogleTest.